 There are no words capable of describing my excitement when I got the invitation...Thanks to this I got the opportunity to work with some of the smartest people I know.

-Because of my constant contributions to Angular and related projects, my frequent talks on international conferences, popular blog, published book and other achievements, Jeff Cross from the Angular team invited me to join as a Google Developer Expert.
+Because of my constant contributions to Angular and related projects, my frequent talks on international conferences, a popular blog, published book and other achievements, Jeff Cross from the Angular team invited me to join as a Google Developer Expert.

 I really appreciated the invitation and went through the process as quickly as possible.
 Although that was an amazing recognition from Google, I got even more thrilled by the opportunity to join the Angular organization on GitHub as a member with write access to the

-Because of my contributions to Angular core, Angular mobile toolkit, Angular style guide and Angular CLI I got nominated for Google Peer Bonus.
+Because of my contributions to the Angular core, Angular mobile toolkit, Angular style guide and Angular CLI I got nominated for Google Peer Bonus.

 This is a recognition from Google to people who have significant contributions on open source project with high social impact.
 I got the honor to be one of the two developers nominated for Angular.

 After I joined the Angular style guide team and had the opportunity to work with Igor Minar, John Papa, and Ward Bell, and codelyzer got traction in the community, I was invited to speak on ng-conf 2016.

 That was my first talk in front of more than 1,500 people and I was extremely excited by the opportunity.